LloydArmstrong/local-data-platform/README.md

-# Containerize Databse with Webpage
+# Containerize Database with Webpage
 *Completed by **Lloyd Armstrong***

 This project is a basic minimalistic 3 container build that allows data from a database to get displayed on your browser's localhost.
 Refresh = New Data.